-We couldn’t let September go by without a mention of national PrepareAthon Day coming up on September 30.
 The Federal Emergency Management Agency and related government organizations urge all Americans to create a disaster plan to help cope with earthquakes, tornadoes, floods, hurricanes, wildfires and other disasters.
-Find more information about PrepareAthon – and disaster preparedness in general – at Ready.gov.
+PrepareAthon Day each April 30 and National Preparedness Month each September put special emphasis on the need to make a disaster plan for your home or business.
+Find more information about disaster preparedness at Ready.gov.

 Most of us can, reluctantly, endure the occasional brief power outage from a summer thunderstorm.
 But an extended power outage can be a challenge to our dependence on modern appliances and electronic devices, and disaster plans should take power loss into account.